 On June 9, 2014, the Company announced that it entered into a share subscription agreement and received gross funds of AUD\$2,240,000 for a private placement of 11,200,000 shares of the Company at a price of AUD\$0.20 per share, to be held by the Company in escrow until closing.
 The price per share is equal to approximately CAD\$0.204 per share, based on the Reserve Bank of Australia exchange rate on June 9, 2014, and represents an approximately 46% premium to the closing price of the Company's TSX-listed shares on June 6, 2014.
+See below regarding closing of the private placement.

-The closing of the private placement will occur as soon as possible after and subject to receipt of all necessary regulatory approvals including that of the TSX.
 The net proceeds from the private placement will be used for working capital purposes.